 - Upgrade your skills.
 Look for ways to develop new skills in your current job which would pave the way for a change e.g. offer to write a grant proposal if grant writing is valued in your new field.
 If your company offers in-house training, sign up for as many classes as you can.
 There are ways you can position yourself for a career change without having to go back to school.

 - Consider a new job in the same industry.
-Consider alternative roles within your current industry which would utilize the industry knowledge you already have e.g. If you are a store manager for a large retail chain and have grown tired of the evening and weekend hours, consider a move to corporate recruiting within the retail industry.
+Consider alternative roles within your current industry which would use the industry knowledge you already have e.g. If you are a store manager for a large retail chain and have grown tired of the evening and weekend hours, consider a move to corporate recruiting within the retail industry.
 Or if you are a programmer who doesn't want to program, consider technical sales or project management.

 Write a Career Change Resume and Cover Letter

 When you're ready to start applying for jobs in your new industry, be sure to write a cover letter that reflects your aspirations, as well a resume that is refocus based on your new goals.
 Here are tips for writing a powerful career change resume and a sample career change cover letter with writing advice.